A Stream of Tears (2007), 74×46 cm.

 By the way, Madagascar has traveled all the way to the exact opposite side of the “pool continent” here for some reason.

 Fountain of Africa is from December 8th 2011 and it was a follow-up and based on the proximate black and white ink sketch from November 8th 2011.
 Mountains and some kind of a huge tree-sized plant make the surrounding setting in both and I picked the woman-motif and giraffe for the color work too,

 The particular November-sketch on the other hand originates from my morphing graphic novel Apokryfia: Zeta (April 2011) — see the post Venus and the Dream Machine.
 There is a section happening in Africa with skeletons in the middle of the story where all this started from.
-(Zeta will be featured in the blog too.)

-Sprite of Spring or the Springbringer or Calÿaja (in my fictional language) is one of my most important beings and characters.
-It represents life and rebirth in the world of Springbringer.
+Sprite of Spring or the Springbringer or Calÿaja (in fictional language) represents life and rebirth in the world of Springbringer.
 It fell from space as a seed and landed on a pond of swans one ancient evening “3000 suns ago” and began to sprout.

-Here are various manifestations of this fragile beautiful flower-like being of light:
+Here are various manifestations of this fragile flower-like being of light: